-The trek to Everest base camp has so much to offer and should not be rushed for a number of reasons.
+The trek to Everest Base Camp has so much to offer and should not be rushed for a number of reasons.
 A trek in Nepal and into the Everest region could change your life.
-You don’t want to rush this journey.
-You will want to take your time breath in this phenomenal place.
-The Himalaya’s and the majesty of these monstrous mountains will leave you humbled in their mighty presence.
+Therefore, you don’t want to rush this journey.
+You will want to take your time and breath in this phenomenal place.
+The Himalayas and the majesty of these monstrous mountains will leave you humbled in their mighty presence.

-You will need to have excellent physical conditioning.
+You will need to have excellent physical conditioning when coming on a trek like this.
 If you sign up to one of our treks we will help you prepare.
-I will be available to you 5 days a week when I am not on trips, helping you build your fitness, conditioning and help you fully prepare for your journey to being fully prepared for the Mt.
-Everest base camp trek.
+Ian and our team will be available to you 5 days a week when not on trips.
+We are here to help you build your fitness, conditioning and fully prepare for your journey to Everest Base Camp.

-By spending three nights in Namche Bazaar, gives you the best chance to making a successful, safe and enjoyable experience high into the Himalaya’s.
-There will also be an additional two nights acclimatizing in Dingbouche 4,410m/ 14,468ft.
-Which will set you up nicely for the journey above 4,900m/ 16,000ft and a dangerous lack of oxygen.
-Above 5,638m/ 18,500ft you would enter the base layer of the death zone.
-This means your body would slowly be dying above this height and can not fully adjust to the low levels of oxygen above this height.
+By spending three nights in Namche Bazaar, we have found great success with our success rates.
+It gives you the best chance to making a successful, safe and enjoyable experience high into the Himalaya’s.
+There will also be an additional two nights acclimatizing in Dingbouche, at 4,410m/ 14,468 feet.
+This will set you up nicely for the journey above 4,900m/ 16,000 feet, where there is a dangerous lack of oxygen.
+Above 5,638m/ 18,500 feet, you enter the base layer of the death zone.
+This means your body would slowly be dying above this height, and can not fully adjust to the low levels of oxygen.

-The highest point on the Everest base camp trek is at Kala Phattar 5,545m/ 18,192ft.
+The highest point on the Everest Base Camp trek is Kala Patthar, at 5,632m/ 18,477 feet.
 So you are getting really close to that extreme altitude level.
 With 50% less oxygen getting to your muscles, you have to make sure you acclimatize correctly in the early stage of the trek.
-If you acclimatize better lower down in Namche Bazaar, the better acclimatized you will be when you arrive above 5,000m/ 16,404ft.
+If you acclimatize better lower down in Namche Bazaar, the better acclimatized you will be when you arrive above 5,000m/ 16,404 feet.

-For two years we ran 50% of our treks with two days in Namche Bazaar.
+For two years, we ran 50% of our treks with only two days in Namche Bazaar.
 The other 50% of the treks ran with three nights in Namche.
-We set up a O2 test on each client over the space of a year.
-Our research suggested a big different between two and three night acclimatizing around the 3,500m mark.
-We saw an 85% increase in people stats.
-Suggesting that people who spent three nights in Namche bazaar 3,440m/ 11,286ft stood a far better chance of not getting altitude related sickness.
-This additional acclimatization is what helped people enjoy and get more from their Everest base camp experience.
+We set up an O2 test on each client over the space of a year.
+Our research suggested a big different between how clients reacted to two and three nights spent acclimatizing in Namche Bazaar.
+We saw an 85% increase in peoples statistics.
+Concluding that people who spent three nights in Namche Bazaar at 3,440m/ 11,286 feet, stood a far better chance of not getting altitude related sickness.
+Without a doubt, this additional acclimatization is what helped clients feel better higher up and get more from their Everest Base Camp experience.

-After conduction our research on the ground in Nepal.
-We added an additional night to all our Everest base camp treks in Namche Bazaar.
-We are getting the best results from our Everest base camp treks.
-We have a 99% success rate with clients enjoying their adventure, experience and journey into the mystical mountains of Nepal.
-We continue to do research on all our treks in Nepal, Kilimanjaro and all our trips.
+After completing this research, we then decided to add an additional night in Namche Bazaar to all our Everest Base Camp treks.
+Which is giving us far better results from our Everest Base Camp treks.
+We have a 98% success rate with clients enjoying their adventure, experience and journey into the magical mountains of Nepal.
+Similarly, we do research on all our treks in Nepal, Kilimanjaro and everywhere else we operate.
 Making sure our results on high altitude treks are second to none.

-Watch our Everest base camp video and see what people said about our treks.
+Watch our Everest base camp video and then see what people said about our treks.